Soliman shooting

 Apart from the Ghriba synagogue bombing in spring 2002, the country had never been targeted by the Islamist movement.
 But, like other Arab societies, Tunisia is seeing the return of the hijab, the rise of religion, the success of religious programs and the enlistment of several hundred young Tunisians under the banner of Jihad in Iraq.
-Following the Tunisian Revolution, members of the Assad ibn al-Furat's army were liberated, associating themselves with the Tunisian Salafist movement.
+Following the Tunisian revolution, members of the Assad ibn al-Furat's army were liberated, associating themselves with the Tunisian Salafist movement.

-Procedure
+Events

 Preparation

 It is in an Islamist maquis not far from Tébessa, in eastern Algeria, that Lassaad Sassi receives approval from leaders of the Salafist Group for Preaching and Combat (GSPC) to infiltrate Tunisia and create logistics support cells to recruit and train future terrorists.
 He managed to convince four fellow Tunisians (Mohamed Hedi Ben Khlifa, Zouhair Riabi, Mohamed Mahmoudi and Tarak Hammami) and a Mauritanian (Mohammadou Maqam Maqam aka "Chokri") to accompany him.
 The night of the 22 into the 23rd of April, 2006, the commando crossed the border, overtaking Jebel ech Chambi, after four days of walking.

 The next day, Sassi and Ben Khlifa went to Kasserine for supplies.
 A few days later, Hammami and Mahmoudi went to Sfax to find a cache, but were arrested by security forces in Kasserine on April 27 for possession of grenades.
 Ben Khlifa then contacted is brother-in-law in Sidi Bouzid for shelter without success.
 The group then made contact with members of a Salafist cell in Tunis, went to the capital in early June and finally found a hideout near Hammam-Lif.
 During the summer and into autumn, the group of about twenty members changed hideouts several times, staying in a restricted area, and began manufacturing explosives, preferring to attack by car bomb as operating procedures against "vital infrastructures" of the Republic, "symbolic objectives" as well as "foreign interests" and "Tunisian and foreign personalities".

 It was then that about fifteen members of a Salafist cell in Sousse, mostly aged 25 to 30, believing they had been found out by the police, took refuge in a cave located in the Ain Tbornog mountains, on the heights of Grombalia, at the end of November 2006.
 At the beginning of December, the various groups united and Sassi was proclaimed "emir" of the cell.
 The camp was set a five-hour walk from the nearest road with a handful of fighters guarding the hideout of Hammam Chott where explosives, food and money were stored.